Sandra Samuel

 Sandra Samuel (born c.
 1964) is an Indian nanny who gained international recognition for rescuing a two-year-old Jewish boy named Moshe Holtzberg in Mumbai, India, during the 2008 Mumbai terrorist attacks.
 Samuel was employed as a caretaker at a Jewish outreach centre known as the Nariman House, which was targeted by Lashkar-e-Taiba (LeT).
-Both of Holtzberg's parents were killed by LeT militants during the attack on the building.
+Both of Holtzberg's parents were killed by LeT terrorist murderers during the attack on the building.
 Following the incident, Samuel relocated to Israel with Holtzberg and was accorded permanent residency and honorary Israeli citizenship in 2010.
 Samuel resides in West Jerusalem and works at the local centre of ALEH, an Israeli foundation that provides rehabilitation services for disabled children and adults.

 Background

 Samuel had been living in the Mumbai Chabad House and working for Rabbi Gavriel Holtzberg and his wife, Rivka, since 2003.
 The Holtzbergs were the Israel-born directors of the house run by the global Orthodox Jewish Chabad movement.
 Samuel had been the nanny caring for the Holtzbergs' son Moshe since his birth.
 Samuel stated that she called them "my rabbi" and "my Rivki."
 When she started working there in 2003, it was expected to be a temporary job but she stated that she was "so captivated by their generous, courageous spirits" that she stayed on.
 When Moshe was born, she took the role of nanny.

 In June 2008, her husband, John, a Keralite who worked as a mechanic, died suddenly in his sleep of an undiagnosed illness.
 She has two sons, Martin and Jackson, who were aged 18 and 25 at the time of the attack.
 She is a Christian.
 Samuel's family was originally from Goa but she lived most of her life in Mumbai.